luizh3/tree-sitter-qmet/README.md

 # tree-sitter-qmet

-A Tree-sitter grammar for QML Snippets.
+A Tree-sitter grammar for QMet.

-This project provides an implementation of the QML Snippets grammar for the incremental parser [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), enabling efficient syntax analysis and integration with various languages and tools.
+This project provides an implementation of the QMet grammar for the incremental parser [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), enabling efficient syntax analysis and integration with various languages and tools.

 ## Installation